 The world of retail is a tough one.
 You have a whole lot of competition.
 To be a success, you need to think sales, sales, sales.
 That includes sales per square footage.
-This effectively means that your best salesmen is the store itself, but you’ll be surprised at how many business ignore this fact.
+This effectively means that your best salesman is the store itself, but you’ll be surprised at how many businesses ignore this fact.

 To achieve maximum results you need to turn your showroom into your best sales weapon.

 The first step towards getting your sales floor right is to completely understand your target audience.
 To create merchandising displays that work, you need to know what your audience like.
 We aren’t talking about surface-level stuff here either.
 You need to know detailed demographic stuff.
 Things like their age, their income, their education, their lifestyles – knowing this info will help!